-We implemented the variance loci analysis (VLA) as a self-contained purely R package "vla" that simultaneously scans many phenotypes and genome variants, given adequate system memory.
-Being self-contained and pure R means "vla" is platform and compiler independent as long as R-base is installed.
-It turned out to be more efficient than genome-wide analysis routine implemented in C/C++ such as PLINK [21, 22], as the number of phenotypes grew.
-We created another self-contained R package, "plinkFile," to help to traverse out-of-memory allele count genotype data condensed in PLINK 1 binary biallelic genotype tables [23].
-We used these two packages together to run analysis based on UKBB and PEGS data, detailed in the later sections.

 Application in the UK Biobank

 Because data from large biobank-based GWAS (26, 27) is available, the genome can be examined using VLA for a range of phenotypes in cohorts with unprecedented sample sizes.
 In this work, we conducted whole-genome VLA scans across all relevant phenotypes in the UK Biobank (UKBB).

-VLA can select GxE candidates for both binary and quantitative traits, enabling the creation of a catalog of VLA statistics for the entire genome and phenome of the UKBB, similar to the Pan-UK Biobank GWAS catalog at pan.ukbb.broadinstitute.org or the .
+VLA can select GxE candidates for both binary and quantitative traits, enabling the creation of a catalog of VLA statistics for the entire genome and phenome of the UKBB, similar to the Pan-UK Biobank GWAS catalog at pan.ukbb.broadinstitute.org or the EBI GWAS catalog.
 The original UKBB phenome was expanded with compound phenotypes derived from hospital diagnoses recorded in ICD9/10 format, based on the most recent PHECODE mapping table (v1.2) [24,25].
 The catalog summarizes the interaction potential for phenotypes of interest for each variant and can be used in future GxE research to prioritize top-ranking candidates.
 The VLA catalog is hosted by NIEHS (https://genelist.niehs.nih.gov/vla).

 Validation

 We demonstrate our method through simulation and application in the UK Biobank, focusing on three traits for which genomics mapping has been successfully conducted.
-The UK Biobank is an excellent source for discovery but contains limited data on clinical and lifestyle exposures.
+The UK Biobank is an excellent source for discovery but contains limited data on external environmental exposures.

-We used UK Biobank data to prescreen candidates for GxE testing in the independent PEGS cohort.
+We used UK Biobank data to prescreen candidates for GxE testing in the independent, NIEHS Personalized Gene and Environment Study (PEGS) cohort.
 The results provide excellent proof of principle.
+The PEGS is based in North Carolina, with more than 10,000 active participants, nearly half of which with whole-genome sequencing (WGS), and a comprehensive exposome of more than 600 items collected [10].

 Now add back the brief description of PEGS and how top VLA results from UKBB were used to test for GXE in PEGS with its extensive exposome data for LIST TRAITS.

 Much is known about the functional characteristics of GWAS signals (over-represented for eQTLs, etc.) Performed a similar assessment of annotation details of VLA results.
 Compare it to GWAS results. on UKBB British Whites for a selected phenome using the plinkFile and vla R packages to determine whether variance loci with greater significance can identify more significant GxEs detected in other populations, such as UKBB non-British Whites (i.e., mainly Irish).
 We also investigated whether variance loci are over-represented in specific genome types (i.e., intronic and intergenic), just as GWAS loci are more concentrated within or near certain gene regions.
 The results section details the findings, and the methods section outlines the preparation of phenome, genome, and exposome data.